-Credit Hours: 3 Prerequisite: 21 hours in Psychology or instructor approval
+Credit Hours: 3 Prerequisite: 21 hours in PSY or instr. app.
+Availability: On demand

-PSY/CJ/ SOC 409 Field Placement Internship
+PSY/CJ 409 Field Placement Internship

 This is a course providing structured and supervised experience in a community-based agency.
-This course is designed to afford an opportunity for the student to apply principles and theories in the workplace.
+This course is designed to afford an opportunity for the student to apply principles and theorizing the workplace.